 We spent one of our generous four-day weekends in Singapore.
 Singapore is, for me, a hard city to convey through words and photos.
 It’s beautiful and modern and clean and organized and just generally impressive, but I feel like that only captures little pieces of the experience that is Singapore.

 This week we mostly kicked back and relaxed in Hong Kong itself.
-Aside from generally getting to know our neighborhood, Amelia and I went to Lantau Island with some friends from school.
+Aside from generally getting to know our neighborhood, The Missus and I went to Lantau Island with some friends from school.
 Kat was in Malaysia for the weekend, so she was stuck in Kuala Lumpur with adorable monkeys and elephants (and Patrick, another friend from school) instead of hanging out with us.
 She won’t make that mistake again, I’m sure.

 Lantau Island is like the Buddhist Rio de Janeiro, insofar as it has a gigantic statue of Buddha.
 Being as I know almost nothing else about Rio de Janeiro (aside from being reasonably certain that it is not in Hong Kong), I’m afraid I won’t be able to expand on that analogy for you.
 Instead of telling you how Lantau island is like or unlike Rio de Janeiro, from this point on I will just have to tell you what Lantau Island is like and let you take it from there.